K-Sato1995/gatsbyBlog/content/posts/Curl-command-options/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Curl
   - Linux
-description: List of options you can use with the curl command.
+description: "List of options you can use with the curl command."
 ---
 # Add headers
 You can use `-H` to add headers to your request.